json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 Because we copy resource properties into an intermediate object before serialization, JSON annotations such as `[JsonPropertyName]` and `[JsonIgnore]` on `[Attr]` properties are ignored.

-## Enable ModelState Validation
+## ModelState Validation

+[ASP.NET ModelState validation](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation) can be used to validate incoming request bodies when creating and updating resources.
+Since v5.0, this is enabled by default.
-If you would like to use ASP.NET Core ModelState validation into your controllers when creating / updating resources, set `ValidateModelState` to `true`.
-By default, no model validation is performed.
+When `ValidateModelState` is set to `false`, no model validation is performed.

+How nullability affects ModelState validation is described [here](~/usage/resources/nullability.md).

 ```c#
 options.ValidateModelState = true;